-13.16 The valuer performing a valuation must:
+13.13 The valuer performing a valuation must:

-(a) be independent in terms of 13.17 below;
+(a) be independent in terms of 13.14 and include a positive statement to that effect in their valuation report;

 (b) be a registered professional valuer or associate valuer in terms of the Property Valuers Professional Act, No 47 of 2000 (or similar legislation in the case of a foreign valuer); and

-(c) submit a valuation report with an effective valuation date not less than 9 months from the date of the report (which must be dated on formal submission to the JSE).
+(c) submit a valuation report with an effective valuation date not more than 9 months before the date of the report (which must be dated on formal submission to the JSE).
 The valuation must be updated if there are material changes in circumstances that affect the valuation within this period.

-13.17 A valuer will not be regarded as independent, if the valuer:
+13.14 A valuer will not be regarded as independent, if the valuer: